ws1227/YJSafeKVO/README.md

 #### What happen if the receiver is never deallocated ?
 Are these implicit generated receivers is gonna keep alive forever ?

-Theoretically YES, but you can call `-[foo unobserveKeyPath:@keyPath(foo.name)]` to manually do the clean-up when you finish the observing.
+Theoretically YES, but you can call `-[foo unobserve...]` to manually do the clean-up when you finish the observing.

 <br>